 So, thematically and mechanically wise, Hawaii is excellent.
 What prevented it from reaching a status of greatness and settling only as a good board game?

 I’ve already mentioned the bad rulebook.
 It made me feel like I was reading a lawnmower manual.
 It creates a feeling that the game is far more complex than it really is, down to the line where you start doubting if you’ll ever be able to play it.

-The set-up and gameplay are very fiddly.
+very extremely fiddly.
 The game wants you to place all the purchasable tiles onto the board (well over a hundred of them), which is a very clumsy and time-consuming job.
 Not to mention the constant re-shuffling of the tile price tokens.

 With some experience and organization (you don’t need all the tiles for a 2-player game, for example) things can be sped up, but shuffling and placing the price tokens never felt enjoyable.

-The game being so intricate and strategic, this is also a negative, when it comes to players wanting to play again.
+The game is highly intricate and strategic – this is also a negative when it comes to players wanting to play again.
 This is great for hardcore gamers, that will try to outsmart and outplay each other.
 But an average player will never win against a good player, making the experience much less fun for them.